benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/flag_guarding_guidelines.md

 # Chromium Flag Guarding Guidelines

-This document describes using [`base::Feature`](/base/feature_list.h) flags which can be remotely via a server.
+This document describes using [`base::Feature`](/base/feature_list.h) flags which can be remotely set via a server.
 This applies to both A/B experiments ([internal link](http://go/finch101)) (disabled by default) and to kill switches ([internal link](http://go/finch-killswitch)) (enabled by default).